devangnp/devangnp.github.io/_posts/2022-01-01-MPLSoUDP-dynamic-tunnel.md

       State: Up
 ```
 #### updates and route verification
-Take a note of the recevied and advertised route with the encapsulation extened community:
+Take a note of the received and advertised route with the encapsulation extended community:
 ```
 root@r6> show route advertising-protocol bgp 192.168.1.2 table mvpnr5.inet.0